 We use finger posts, low waymark posts, and individual waymarks.
 Across moors we use yellow topped posts to make sure people don’t get lost in the mist.

 Surveying and inspecting

-When a member of the public reports a problem, we usually get someone to go and inspect it.
-This ensures we know how long the job will take and what materials and tools will be needed.
+When someone reports a problem, we usually go and inspect it to see how long the job will take and what materials and tools will be needed.

 Three large completed projects

 Erringden Moor boardwalks – In 2018 the impassable path across Erringden moor was officially diverted and CROWS put in several boardwalks to get people across boggy spots.
 By 2022 the route had become very popular, so we put in more boardwalks to prevent damage to sensitive parts of the moor.

 Gaddings Dam – This site had problems with lack of information and erosion of the dangerous route straight down from the dam.
 CROWS has improved the paths, waymarked all the routes, and installed information boards explaining the dam and giving advice on preventing accidents and erosion of the hillside.